CV

 Teaching and Supervision

-- Supervised undergraduate research projects and ran tutorials in psychology
+- Supervised undergraduate research projects and ran tutorials for research design in psychology

-- Conducted lab demonstrations for master’s students, including practical TMS sessions
+- Conducted lab demonstrations for master’s students, including practical TMS and EEG sessions

 - Facilitated interdisciplinary Crucible workshops as Faculty Officer, bringing together researchers across disciplines

-- Delivered lectures on research methods for undergraduate students
+- Delivered teaching on research methods for undergraduate students